-The Ordinary products have taken the beauty industry by storm since launching in 2013 with one bold promise: to be The Abnormal Beauty Company.
+The Ordinary skincare has taken the beauty industry by storm since launching in 2013 with one bold promise: to be The Abnormal Beauty Company.

 While this revolutionary transparency is very welcome, trying to navigate a world of % symbols, solutions and products named Vitamin C Suspension 30% in Silicone can be overwhelming.
 We’re here to help you get started.